Inspectable Arithmetic for the Advisor Fee Calculator

 FVwith_fees_and_alpha = FVwithout

-This is solved numerically by adjusting return until:
+This is solved numerically until:

 FVdifference = 0